 - Garnish with some chopped parsley and a squeeze of lemon, then serve.

-- Add prawns after the vegetables and rice in boiling water.
-This is important because prawns take less time to cook as compared to the rice and vegetables.
+- Add shrimp after the vegetables and rice in boiling water.
+This is important because shrimp take less time to cook as compared to the rice and vegetables.

 - You can use chicken broth instead of vegetable broth if you are not a vegetarian and love chicken.